$\Lambda_b \to p, N^\ast(1535)$ Form Factors from QCD Light-Cone Sum Rules: The LCSR of form factors

 Following the usual procedure of LCSR, the correlation function is to be expressed in the hadronic representation as well as calculated by the operator product expansion in QCD.
 On the hadronic level, one inserts a complete set of states with the same quantum numbers of light baryon $N^{(\ast)}$ between the interpolating current $\eta_i$ and the transition current $j_{\mu, a}$.
 In order to obtain the $\Lambda_b \rightarrow p, N^{*}$ form factors without ambiguity, we isolate the contribution both from the lowest state $p$ and its negative-parity partner $N^{\ast}$ in the hadrnoic dispersion relation.
 The results in two different representations of the correlation function are then matched by employing the quark-hadron duality assumption.
 Finally, one needs to perform the Borel-transformation to eliminate the possible subtraction terms which may appear in the dispersion relation and to suppress the contributions from the higher states.

 At hadronic level, the correlation function can be expressed in terms of hadronic matrix elements as follows

 where the ellipsis stands for the contribution of excited and continuum states with the same quantum numbers as $p$ and $N^*$.
-The couplings of the $p, N^\ast$ with the interpolating currents $\eta$ (the decay constant) are defined as
+The couplings of the $p, N^\ast$ with the interpolating currents $\eta$ (the decay constants) are defined as

 By using the equation of motion, the correlation function can be decomposed into 12 independent, Lorentz invariant amplitudes.
 For the vector current $j_{\mu , V}$, we have: where the dependence of $\Pi^i_{1-6}$ on $p^2 , q^2$ is not shown specifically.
 A similar decomposition can be done for the axial-vector current $j_{\mu ,A}$: